 - Heating lamps and/or heaters: for your guests to warm their hands

 - A back-up tent: if there is no indoor facility

 - Bathroom provision: if washrooms aren’t available on-site, high-end portaloos will do the trick.
 They are a lot nicer than you’d think!
 Better than many restaurant washrooms!

 - Generator or Proper power source: Lights, DJ/music, and the caterer will all need electricity.
 Make sure that you have an adequate and quiet power source to source all electricity needs.

-- Get some big fans put and keep a supply of hand fans too, if the weather is hot.
+- Get some big fans to put and keep a supply of hand fans too if the weather is hot.

 - Keep some blankets handy, if the weather is cold.